michael-960/pfc_interface/README.md

 # `unit_cell`

 Generate and evolve unit cells under constant chemical potential $\mu$.
-The $mu$ such that liquid and relaxed solid have the same grand potential will also be searched for.
+The $\mu$ such that liquid and relaxed solid have the same grand potential will also be searched for.

 The program follows the cycle of